What is Bootstrap? Impact of Bootstrap on Web Development

 What is Bootstrap?

 Bootstrap is a free and open-source CSS framework intended for front-end development.
-It aims to create a site easily with a significant focus on mobile-friendly and responsive layouts, making it more popular in the web development world.
-The Bootstrap framework is based on HTML, JavaScript, and CSS.
-These help designers and developers create buttons, forms, typography elements, and other web interfaces.
+It aims to create a site quickly with a significant focus on mobile-friendly and responsive layouts, making it more popular in web development.

-Around 26% of websites use Bootstrap, whose JavaScript library we know, which is 21% of all websites.
+Around 26% of websites use Bootstrap, and its JavaScript library is used in 21% of all websites.

-Bootstrap provides convenience to web developers in building websites faster without worrying about the primary command and functions.
-Currently, the latest version of Bootstrap is 5.2.3.
+Bootstrap provides convenience to web developers in building websites faster without worrying about the primary commands and functions.
+Currently, the latest version of Bootstrap is 5.2.3

-Bootstrap gives you the flexibility to use pre-made themes and templates and a point to initiate web development.
+Bootstrap allows you to use pre-made themes, templates, and a point to initiate web development.
 It also lets making changes to its code to make your framework suitable for your project’s requirements.
-Not only that, whatever changes you make during your development process will affect the web pages altered by it.

-So, with Bootstrap, you can bid adieu to hours of coding or work right from scratch.
+Moreover, whatever changes you make during your development process will affect the web pages it alters.
+So, with Bootstrap, you can say goodbye to hours of coding or starting from scratch.

 Ease of learning and using